From Exploration to Exploitation: A Two-Stage Entropy RLVR Approach for Noise-Tolerant MLLM Training

 \subsection{Experimental Setup}

-\textbf{Datasets and Training.} We use GRPO~\cite{deepseekai2025deepseekv3technicalreport} to train base model with UI-R1 framework~\cite{luo2025guir1generalistr1style} for GUI grounding and Visual-RFT framework~\cite{liu2025visualrftvisualreinforcementfinetuning} for fine-grained classification.
+\textbf{Datasets and Training.} We use GRPO~\cite{deepseekai2025deepseekv3technicalreport} to train base models.
+For Qwen-VL backbones, we adopt UI-R1 framework~\cite{luo2025guir1generalistr1style} for GUI grounding and Visual-RFT framework~\cite{liu2025visualrftvisualreinforcementfinetuning} for fine-grained classification.
+For Intern-VL backbones, we adopt verl-internvl framework \citep{wang2025internvl3, wang2024mpo}.
 For GUI grounding task, we randomly select 500 samples from ScreenSpot~\cite{cheng2024seeclickharnessingguigrounding} as a training set, with an equal distribution between mobile, web, and desktop.
 For fine-grained classification task, we utilize Pets37 \cite{parkhi2012cats} with 4-shot setting.

 \textbf{Evaluation.} For evaluation of the GUI grounding task, we select 500 samples from ScreenSpot as a test set, which is different from the training samples but with the same platform distribution.
-For the fine-grained classification task, we use the corresponding test dataset of Pets37 for evaluation.
-We adopt the grounding or prediction accuracy as our evaluation metric, which is calculated by bounding box match for GUI grounding task and label text match for fine-grained classification.
-We compare five configurations: (1) Base pretrained model without RL (Base Model), (2) Standard GRPO (GRPO), (3) GRPO training using entropy minimization as reward signal (GRPO w.
-Min.), (4) GRPO training using entropy maximization as reward signal (GRPO w.
+For the fine-grained classification task, we use the official test split of the Pets37 dataset for evaluation.
+We adopt grounding and prediction accuracy as our evaluation metrics, which is calculated by matching the bounding box for the GUI grounding task and matching the label text for fine-grained classification.
+We compare five configurations: (1) Base pretrained model without RL (Base Model), (2) Standard GRPO (GRPO), (3) GRPO training with an additional entropy-minimization regularization term (GRPO w.
+Min.), (4) GRPO with an additional entropy-maximization regularization term (GRPO w.
 Max.), and (5) Our proposed two-stage entropy-guided method (GRPO w.
 Two.).

-\textbf{Imperfect Supervision Simulation.} For the GUI grounding task, we simulate noisy labels by randomly generating a new bounding box in the image with the same size as the original ground truth bounding box, ensuring no overlap between them, and using it as the new target.
-We reward the response if the grounding point is within the ground truth bounding box.
-For the fine-grained classification task, to create noisy annotations, we randomly replace the correct label with an incorrect one drawn from the remaining label set.
-We reward the response if the predicted label matches the ground truth label.
+\textbf{Noisy Supervision Simulation.} For the GUI grounding task, we simulate noisy labels by randomly generating a new bounding box in the image with the same size as the original ground truth bounding box, ensuring no overlap between them, and using it as the new noisy target.
+We reward the response if the grounding point is within the target noisy bounding box.
+For the fine-grained classification task, to create noisy annotations, we randomly replace the correct label with an incorrect one drawn from the remaining set of labels.
+We reward the response if the prediction matches the noisy label.
 Across both tasks, we generate datasets with noise levels $\{100\%, 80\%, 60\%, 50\%, 40\%, 20\%, 0\%\}$.